Azure7896/TOFTEC-Generator-Frontend/README.md

 Used technologies:

-  - Angular
-    - Material UI
+  - Angular with Material UI
-    - CKEditor

 Used applications: